-- 1. Once a loan agreement is signed, the investment enters the implementation stage, and the environmental work also moves to a new phase. - 2.
-In the course of an investment implementation the MSMEs are responsible for carrying out their daily activities and applying mitigation measures in compliance with the requirements set national environmental regulation. - 3.
-PFIs will be expected to monitor their borrower's according to the internal policies and report to the KCGF on the environmental performance of their clients if incompliance happens.

-- 4. KCGF, on monthly basis shall monitor the overall guarantee portfolio development in terms of environmental categorisation and should be presented to the management and also regularly on Risk Committee.
-The monitoring shall include: - 4.1.
-The portfolio categorisation according to PFI's; - 4.2.
-The portfolio ES quality according to loan classification; - 4.3.
-The portfolio ES quality according to destination; - 4.4.
-The portfolio ES quality according to sectors. - 5.
+- 1. Once the loan is disbursed and accepted under guarantee, the investment enters the implementation stage, the environmental work also moves to a new phase. - In the course of an investment implementation the MSMEs are responsible for carrying out their daily activities and applying mitigation measures in compliance with the requirements set by national environmental regulation. - RFIs will be expected to monitor their borrower's according to the internal policies and report to the KCGF on the environmental performance of their clients if incompliance happens. - 4.
+KCGF, on monthly basis shall monitor the overall guarantee portfolio development in terms of environmental categorisation and should be presented to the management and also regularly on Risk Committee.
+The monitoring shall include: - 4.1. the portfolio categorisation according to RFI's; - 4.2. the portfolio ES quality according to loan classification; - 4.3. the portfolio ES quality according to destination; - 4.4. the portfolio ES quality according to sectors. - 5.
 The purpose of the monitoring is to determine the distribution of the portfolio and the concentration of risk according to the Environmental and Social categories. - 6.
 The KCGF will inform the Board of Directors and its donors for portfolio development and any incompliance through the general reporting. - 7.
 The reporting standards that KCGF has defined, will ensure that appropriate information on environmental and social risk is available to all levels of the organization and that both internal and external reporting requirements can be met on time and the reports are of high quality.